RogerLuo-Code/coding-practice/docs/lc-solutions/lc1600-1699/lc1642-furthest-building-you-can-reach.md

 ## Solution

-### Approach - Heap

 The best strategy is to use the ladder for the longest climbs and the bricks for the shortest climbs.

+### Approach - Max Heap

-We can use max heap to track number of bricks used for each step.
+We can always use bricks first.
 If running out of bricks, replace the longest climb with a ladder.
+We can use max heap to track number of climbs needed for each step and return the max climb if needed.

 === "Python"
     ```python